wibo-pipping/udacity_data_scientist_capstone/README.md

    - The model needs to be evaluated with an error measure to make sure it doesn't overfit on a specific stock
    - As the data is timeseries, evaluating with cannot be done on just a random sample as the order of the data matters

+## Analysis

+### Data Exploration

+#### Getting the data through APIs
+For the data APIs I explored both [Quandl](https://www.quandl.com/) and [Yahoo!
+Finance](https://finance.yahoo.com/), both through the python packages available online.
+The Yahoo had my preference as it didn't require a log in, reducing the need to come up with a way to hide these and it allowed my app to be open on the internet without the need for others that want to use it to register.

+Right around the time I was ready to start implementing the API, Yahoo updated the response of their API, breaking all the API calls and resulting in error messages on download.
+Luckily the python package is well maintained and it was updated quickly.

+### Data Visualisation

+## Methodology

+### Data Preprocessing

+### Implementation

+### Refinement

+## Results

+### Model Evaluation and Validation

+### Justification

+## Conclusion

+### Reflection

+### Improvement

 ### Picking a framework for the webapp
 Initally [FastAPI](https://fastapi.tiangolo.com/) was explored as the framework to use.
 FastAPI offers rapid development of webapps in python and as its based on Pydantic it comes with very strong documentation possibilities through OpenAPI documentation pages.
 For visualisation [bokeh](https://docs.bokeh.org/en/latest/index.html) had my interest for visualising the data.
 The bokeh python package is a wrapper around the very powerful D3 Javascript library, opening the possibilites for some fun visualisations like a OHLC or candlestick graph.
 This combination proved to be quite troublesome as bokeh has quite a steep learning curve and FastAPI as a webframework is relatively young so there aren't as many online resource available compared to the popular [Flask](https://flask.palletsprojects.com/en/2.0.x/).